mrmckain/clone_reducer/README.md

 </br>
 Version 1.0, October 2014
 <br></br>

+<h1>Description</h1>

+Clone_reducer identifies clades in a gene tree that comprise a single accession/species with a bootstrap value greater than or equal to what the user chooses.
+The clade is reduced to a consensus sequence and a new alignment file is written.

 Clone reducing script used in Estep et al. (2014).
 DOI will be provided when available.

 Script looks at gene tree to identify clades with a bootstrap value of at least X that comprise the same accession/species.
 These clades are reduced (in the alignment) to a single consensus sequence.